MariaTsantaki/FASMA-synthesis/README.md

 The `linelist.moog` contains the line list in the format readable by MOOG and `result.out` is a summary of all the parameters used for the synthesis of the spectrum.

 The MOOG configuration file is `batch.par` and its options are set from the `config.yml` file.

+# Documentation

+This content is also included [here](https://github.com/MariaTsantaki/FASMA-synthesis/blob/master/manual/Manual_fasma.pdf) as a manual for easy access.
+Moreover, we provide documentation on the functions at `FASMA/docs` where the user can build the documentation with `make html` .

 # Contributing